John Kennedy (Medal of Honor): Biography

-He was born May 14, 1834 and at the Battle of Trevilian Station in Virginia on June 11, 1864, he and four other soldiers were assigned to a twelve-pound-capacity brass artillery piece under direct command of Lt.
+He was born May 14, 1834, and at the Battle of Trevilian Station in Virginia on June 11, 1864, he and four other soldiers were assigned to a twelve-pound-capacity brass artillery piece under direct command of Lt.
 William Egan, as part of the battery commanded by Lt.
 Alexander Pennington, within Gen. George Armstrong Custer's Michigan Cavalry Brigade.
 A squadron of cavalry led by Confederate Capt.
 Daniel A. Grimsley attacked their position, and a retreat was ordered.
 Kennedy and Pvt.
 Charles O'Neil remained at the cannon to cover the retreat of the rest of their unit, at some point becoming cut off from retreating themselves.
 They exhausted first their grape shot and canister shot, then their rifle and then pistol ammunition, finally being captured while continuing resistance with handspikes and sponge staffs.
 (Their position and the cannon were shortly recaptured in a Union artillery and cavalry counter-attack.)

 The captured privates were imprisoned at the Andersonville prison; Kennedy survived, and served after the war in the Regular Army, advancing to the rank of ordnance sergeant and retiring in 1891.
 He was nominated for the Medal of Honor in 1892 by Lt.
 Carle E. Woodruff, and this was endorsed by Pennington, at that point a major.

-He died September 28, 1910 and is buried in Oakland Cemetery Little Rock, Arkansas.
-His grave can be found in the Willow lot 298.
+He died September 28, 1910, and is buried in Oakland Cemetery Little Rock, Arkansas.